scrudgey/DJ2020/hacking_v2.md

 * refresh nodes when jumping via neighbor button
 * apply clearsighter to node in focus
 * node info indicator

-WAN offscreen
+* WAN offscreen
-show number of known / total nodes overlay selection box outlines should change color
+* show number of known / total nodes
+* overlay selection box outlines should change color
+* draw line partway?

-graphs are jumpy on first reveal there needs to be some hint about which nodes can still be explored for edges
+* there needs to be some hint about which nodes can still be explored for edges
+* returning from node view leaves player transparent
+* lingering indicator when changing overlay

+graphs are jumpy on first reveal

 ? preserve node selection if a corresponding node exists, otherwise deselect.